Writing

 with co-author Yongwan Chun.
 Oxford Handbook for the Spatial Humanities (forthcoming)

-In this chapter we review assessments of uncertainty in spatial research through the lens of probability theory, introducing basic concepts from the frequency-based theory and the rival, epistemological tradition.
+In this chapter we review assessments of uncertainty in spatial research using probability theory.
+We introduce basic concepts from the frequency-based theory and from the rival, epistemological tradition.
 To motivate the chapter’s broad methodological concerns, we begin by sketching out some connections between probability theory and ongoing discussions of methodology in the humanities, singling out Franco Moretti’s ‘operationalist’ method of literary analysis for constructive critique.
-The chapter provides a theoretically-grounded orientation to spatial data analysis, including exploratory analysis, spatial regression, geographical theories of spatial structuring or relational space, and the need to carefully situate quantitative analyses within broader and substantive explanatory efforts.
+The chapter provides a theoretically-grounded orientation to spatial data analysis, including exploratory analysis, spatial regression, and geographical theories of spatial structuring or relational space.
+We highlight the importance of situating quantitative analyses within substantive explanatory efforts.
 To illustrate, we re-analyze state prison sentencing data from a previously published study of Florida’s convict leasing program.

 Spatial analysis with geostan